Ludwig Gumplowicz: Sociology of conflict

-Gumplowicz became interested in the problem of suppressed ethnic groups very early, being from a Jewish family and coming from Kraków, a city of the former Polish–Lithuanian Commonwealth, which was first partitioned and later as the Free City of Kraków annexed by Austria-Hungary.
-He was a lifelong advocate of minorities in the Habsburg Empire, in particular, the Slavic speakers.
+Gumplowicz became interested in the problem of suppressed ethnic groups very early, being from a Jewish family and coming from Kraków, a city of the former Polish–Lithuanian Commonwealth, which was first partitioned and later turned into the quasiautonomous Free City of Kraków annexed by Austria-Hungary.
+He was a lifelong advocate of minorities in the Habsburg Empire, the Slavic people in particular.

 After the republic of Cracow dissolved, the National Polish Independence movement was created, which the young Gumplowicz became a part of.
-This movement fought for the right to national self-determination of Poland.
-Gumplowicz was a young successful lawyer and committed to the movement.
-He took part in the uprising against Russia in 1863 and was an active member.
-During that time, he published the democratic magazine Kraj(the country) from 1869 until 1874.
+This movement's aim was to have the right to national self-determination granted for of Poles in order to re-establish the independent Poland.
+Gumplowicz, a young successful lawyer at that time, became committed to the movement.
+In 1863, he took part in the January Uprising against Russian occupation, and was an active member of the conspiracy.
+Shortly after the uprising, he published a democratic magazine, Kraj (The Country), from 1869 until 1874.

 Gumplowicz soon became interested in the later form of sociology of conflict, starting out from the idea of the group (then known as race).
 He understood race as a social and cultural, rather than a biological phenomenon.
 He stressed in every way the immeasurably small role of biological heredity and the decisive role of the social environment in the determination of human behavior.
 While attaching a positive significance to the mixing of races, he noted that pure races had already ceased to exist.

 State

 He saw the state as an institution which served various controlling elites at different times.
 In analysis, he leaned towards macrosociology, predicting that if the minorities of a state became socially integrated, they would break out in war.
-In his 1909 publication, Der Rassenkampf (Struggle of the Races), he foresaw world war.
+In his 1909 publication, Der Rassenkampf (Struggle of the Races), he foresaw a world war.
 According to Gumplowicz, a state that overlapped in scope with a country and was associated with the nation in people's imagination started to take on the role of a social agent.